 West Nile fever affects a variety of animals including but not limited to:

-West Nile fever is a notifiable disease.
-That means if you suspect it you must report it immediately by calling the Defra Rural Services Helpline on 03000 200 301.
+West Nile fever is a notifiable animal disease.
+If you suspect it you must report it immediately by calling the Defra Rural Services Helpline on 03000 200 301.
 In Wales, contact 0300 303 8268.
 In Scotland, contact your local Field Services Office.
 Failure to do so is an offence.

 How to spot West Nile fever